cyanrong/CIFAR10/README.md

 # CIFAR10
- The final Big-work for AI course
+ The final assignment for AI course